jzfdav/cricfuzz/README.md

 - **Detailed Scorecards**: Visual worm graphs and detailed batting/bowling stats.
 - **10 International Teams**: India, Australia, England and more.

+## Disclaimer

+**CricFuzz is a non-commercial, educational project.**

+All player names, team names, and likenesses used in this simulation are for identification purposes only.
+This project is not affiliated with, endorsed by, or sponsored by the ICC, BCCI, Cricket Australia, or any other official cricket board or players' association.

+All data is simulated and does not reflect real-world performance or events.

 ## Development

 For instructions on setting up the project locally, building for production, or understanding the code architecture, please see the **[Development Guide](DEVELOPMENT.md)**.